Vorshim92/Vorshim92/README.md

 <br>
 <br>

 Hello!
 I'm Stefano Scalfari, aka Vorshim, a developer 🚀 from Italy 🇮🇹, currently living in Rome.
 I'm interested in Web Application Development and beyond.
-I don't confine myself to a single programming sector because I believe a developer shouldn't limit themselves and define themselves solely by one language.
+I don't confine myself to a single programming sector because I believe a developer shouldn't limit themselves and define themselves solely by one programming language.
 I enjoy learning new and exciting languages and delving into various software-related topics.
 Besides programming, I love spending my time immersed in music.
 I play the guitar, and even there, I always try to apply logic to study thoroughly what it represents, without losing sight of the crucial point behind everything, including programming: creativity and a love for art.

 Want to know more about me?
 Check out my [portfolio](https://stefanoscalfari.it).